Free Quote Pre Pay & SAVE

 What should I do after treatment?

-Longer term, keep working on the conditions that allow pressure to rebuild, especially standing water, heavy leaf litter, drainage problems, and overgrowth at wooded edges.
+Long term, keep working on the conditions that allow pressure to rebuild, especially standing water, heavy leaf litter, drainage problems, and overgrowth at wooded edges.

 If something changes between visits, such as new standing water or a tick-heavy area, let us know so it can be noted.